logo

 By improving ankle mobility, weightlifters can enhance their squat depth, achieve proper alignment, and generate more power from their legs.
 This translates to improved performance in various weightlifting movements, allowing athletes to lift heavier weights and reach their full potential.
 Whether you are a beginner or an experienced lifter, focusing on ankle mobility can significantly enhance your weightlifting performance and overall strength gains.

-Assessing Your Ankle Mobility
+Is Your Ankle Mobility Where it Should be?

 Before delving into techniques and exercises to enhance ankle mobility, it is crucial to assess your current ankle mobility and see how good yours is.
 Simple tests can help identify any restrictions or limitations in ankle range of motion and provide valuable insight into the areas that need improvement.
 By regularly assessing your ankle mobility, you can track your progress and ensure that you are making improvements to your range of motion over time.
 Let's explore some of the simple tests that can be used to assess ankle mobility and determine the need for targeted mobility work.